andwang1/BrainSurfaceTK/models/MeshCNN/README.md

 # MeshCNN
 The original MeshCNN GitHub repositary can be found here: https://github.com/ranahanocka/MeshCNN/ in which the MeshCNN architecture is implemented in PyTorch.

-We recommend viewing the original README before using this repo as we will describe here only the added functioanlity that we have implemented.
+We recommend viewing the original README before using this repo as we will describe here only how to use the added functioanlity that we have implemented.

 # Regression